 Financial aid is available for regular, full-time or part-time graduate students.
 This section provides information to help you navigate various forms of aid when attempting to finance your graduate education expenses.

-Billing Information: Tuition bills are mailed each semester and are administered by the Bursar’s Office.
-Fall semester bills are mailed in mid-July, with a due date of August 15.
-Spring semester bills are mailed in mid-December, with a due date of January 5.
+Billing Information: The Bursar's office generates Billing Statements on a monthly basis.
+Students who have a balance due or have had account activity since their last statement will receive an email to let them know when their statement is available.
+Fall semester tuition statements are generated in mid-July, with a due date of August 1.
+Spring semester tuition statements are generated in mid-December, with a due date of January 1.
 For more information and to confirm the deadlines for payment, please visit the Bursar's website.

 Graduate Payment Plan: Lehigh offers a payment plan that enables you to spread each semester’s educational expenses over three installments.
 The fee to participate ranges from $25 to $50 depending on when you apply.
 This optional plan is extremely popular with our students.
 For more information about this program, visit the Bursar's website.